Pilot source entry - manual review required Equine Ophthalmology Manual review

 Foal with tearing and lid irritation

--> Sort entropion, nasolacrimal duct obstruction, and corneal irritation before choosing the next procedure or referral path
+-> Sort entropion, ectropion, nasolacrimal duct obstruction, and corneal irritation before choosing the next procedure or referral path

 Fluorescein stain